 analyzer.analyze()

 The CSV it produces has one row per record with timestamps from both $STANDARD_INFORMATION and $FILE_NAME.
-Good enough for spreadsheet-driven triage.
+Good enough for spreadsheet-driven triage when the MFT is small.

 Option 2: libmft (typed object model)